Guyana: Cultural Landscape

 Attractions and Landmarks

-• Georgetown: As the capital city, Georgetown is a hub of history, culture, and architectural charm.
+Georgetown: The capital city, Georgetown, is a hub of history, culture, and architectural charm.
 Landmarks in Georgetown include St. George's Cathedral, one of the tallest wooden churches in the world; the Stabroek Market Clock Tower; and the Parliament Building.
 The city's vibrant markets, museums, and cultural events make it a must-visit destination.

-• Iwokrama Forest: This vast rainforest spans nearly one million acres and is renowned for its incredible biodiversity.
-The Iwokrama Forest is home to jaguars, giant river otters, harpy eagles, and numerous plant and bird species.
+Iwokrama Forest: This vast rainforest spans nearly one million acres and is renowned for its incredible biodiversity.
+It is home to jaguars, giant river otters, harpy eagles, and numerous plant and bird species.
 It offers opportunities for nature walks, birdwatching, and exploring the unique ecosystems of Guyana.